-Old-age pension (individual account): The retirement age for a full pension ranges from age 62 (men) with at least 462 months of contributions and age 60 (women) with at least 450 months of contributions to age 65 (men and women) with at least 300 months of contributions.
-The insured must also submit proof of eligibility for benefits under the social insurance program.
+Old-age pension (individual account): The normal retirement age is 65 years with at least 300 months of contributions.
+The retirement age may be reduced with additional months of contributions to as low as age 61 years and 11 months (men) with at least 462 months of contributions and age 59 years and 11 months (women) with at least 450 months of contributions.
+The insured must submit proof of eligibility for pension benefits under the social insurance program; if not eligible, an individual may withdraw accumulated funds from his/her individual account at the age 65.